-- Fourthly, retained earnings as an internal source of finance are cost effective considering the fact that there is no issue cost attached to it which ranges between 2 – 3 %.
+- Fourthly, retained earnings as an internal source of finance are cost-effective considering the fact that there is no issue cost attached to it which ranges between 2 – 3 %.

-- Lastly, investing retained earnings in the projects, with IRR better than ROI of the business, will directly have a positive impact the shareholder’s wealth and thereby the core objective of management will be served.
+- Lastly, investing retained earnings in the projects, with IRR better than ROI of the business, will directly have a positive impact on the shareholder’s wealth and thereby the core objective of management will be served.

 Disadvantages of Retained Earnings as an Internal Source of Finance

 There is practically no disadvantage in generating or using retained earnings for financing the investments of the business.
 Assuming that the funds generated internally are not free as they are the funds belonging to the shareholders and the cost of these funds is equal to the cost of equity.
 There is only one alternative which can be explored i.e. debt financing sources.
 The purpose of exploring the option leads to thinking about two points.
 One, financial leverage that can be gained by introducing debt financing.
 Second, if the leverage is possible and practical, dividend decision regarding using the retained earnings to pay dividends to shareholders can be explored.

 Another internal source of finance is the sale of assets.
 Whenever business sells off its assets and the cash generated is used internally for financing the capital needs, we call it an internal source of finance by the sale of assets.

 Advantages of Generating Finance by Sale of Assets

 It can work as a short term or long term finance depending on what kind of assets are sold.
 Say, selling a car can cater short term and smaller finance needs and selling land, buildings or machinery can cater to long-term and bigger finance needs.